2i2c-org/infrastructure/docs/howto/features/storage-quota.md

 deployer deploy <cluster_name> <hub_name>
 ```

-Once these changes are deployed, we should have a new NFS server running in our cluster through the `jupyter-home-nfs` Helm chart.
+Once these changes are deployed, we should have a new NFS server running in our cluster through the `jupyterhub-home-nfs` Helm chart.
 We can get the IP address of the NFS server by running the following commands:

 ```bash
 # Authenticate with the cluster